 An employer's tax rate is also determined by the status of the Trust Fund.
 During each calendar year, one of six tax tables is in effect, depending on the balance in the Trust Fund as of the prior September 30th.
-The six tax tables can be viewed in D.C.
-Code § 51-103, Section 8(A) at: http://www.lexisnexis.com/hottopics/dccode/.
+The six tax tables can be viewed at http://does.dc.gov/page/ui-taxes.